-Chipola provides students who have completed Workforce Development course work the opportunity to transfer Workforce Development course work toward their AAS or AS Degree in specific programs.
+Chipola provides students who have completed Workforce Development course work the opportunity to transfer Workforce Development course work toward their AS Degree in specific programs.
 The courses are treated like transfer credit.
 Students will not have the Workforce Development credit posted to their permanent record until they have completed 12 college credit semester hours, have earned a 2.0 GPA, and are currently enrolled at Chipola College.
 For degree completion, at least 25 percent of the college semester hours must be earned through instruction in the academic instruction of Chipola College.
-This provision currently applies to the Associate in Science degree Fire Science Technology and the Associate of Applied Science degree in Criminal Justice.
+This provision currently applies to the Associate in Science Degree in Fire Science Technology.
 Interested applicants must initiate this process through Admissions and Records.
 Fees apply for the transfer process.

-Special Categories of Admissions
+Special Categories